La Búsqueda Global para la Educación: ¿Cuál es el futuro de la educación?

 Total, MOOCS and other similar efforts point towards the potential of technology in the form of online learning in transforming the financial landscape of the higher education sector.
 Claramente, there will be a mix of winners and losers on both the provider and student sides.
 Sin embargo, getting employers to value these courses, and improving the incentives of students to enroll and complete are the first steps in potentially using these new models to lower overall costs.

 Michael Horn: Technology paired with business model innovation will play a critical role in bringing down the cost of higher education.
-Online, competency-based programs are already showing significant promise to tackle the challenge and represent very exciting disruptive innovations focused on learning and affordability.
-I don’t think “la solución” estará contenida en una sola cosa, ya sea.
+Online, competency-based programs are already showing significant promise to tackle the challenge and represent very exciting disruptive innovations focused on learning and affordability. no creo “la solución” estará contenida en una sola cosa, ya sea.
 La desagregación de los componentes de la titulación y la capacidad de los estudiantes para personalizar su educación mediante la combinación de diferentes componentes – cursos en línea de un Udacity, el espacio de ladrillo y mortero de co-aprendizaje de una Asamblea General, la experiencia social de un hábitat para la humanidad tal vez – representar emocionantes maneras de aportar valor a los estudiantes’ vive en una variedad de formas.
 Estamos viviendo en un momento emocionante, y las oportunidades para ampliar el acceso a una alta calidad asequible y la enseñanza superior sólo crecerá en los próximos años, incluso, ya que presentan desafíos para las instituciones existentes para mantenerse al día.

 2014-07-03-cmrubinworldtonycarnevalemichaelhorn300.jpg